SimVascular/simvascular.github.io-archive/source/documentation/modeling/_pathPlanning.md

 ## Path Planning ##

 [Section: Creating a path](#modelingCreatingPath) shows you how to generate a path.
 [Section: Smoothing a path](#modelingSmoothingPath) shows you how to smooth a path.
-Lastly, [Section Saving and loading paths](#modelingSavingLoadingPaths), will explain how to save your work, and then load it again after restarting SimVascular.
+Lastly, [Section Importing and Export Legacy Paths](#modelingImportingExportingPaths), will explain how to save your work, and then load it again after restarting SimVascular.

 Some tips to keep in mind as you are constructing paths.